theislab/paperbee/paper/paper.md

   * Filtering by LLMs based on a simple natural language description of the research interests of a team or individual researchers.
   * Simple YAML-based configuration with a template for easy setup.

- Modular of Papersbee enables extensibility and interoperability, making it straightforward to set up data sources, filters, or output channels for users, and add a new functionality for developers.
+ Modular of PapersBee enables extensibility and interoperability, making it straightforward to set up data sources, filters, or output channels for users, and add a new functionality for developers.

 # Deployment

-On GitHub, we provide comprehensive instructions for setting up the Papersbee [@papersbee_github], which were successfully tested by independent users in different laboratories.
+On GitHub, we provide comprehensive instructions for setting up the PapersBee [@papersbee_github], which were successfully tested by independent users in different laboratories.
 Briefly, users must:

 1. Set up a search query.
 This is identical to a query researchers normally use for finding papers for a literature review.
 We recommend making it broad and including synonyms to not miss relevant papers, and splitting keywords into two parts: domain-based and methods-based.
 Here is an example query for a user interested in image-based cell profiling: